Solomon-Islands-National-University/sinu-website/README.md

-# Sinu Website
+# SINU Website - Official

-This is the official repository for the re-imagined [Solomon Islands National University](https://sinu.edu.sb) website.
+This is the repository for the re-imagined [Solomon Islands National University](https://sinu.edu.sb) website.
 It is in active development (March 2024 - present).

 ## Project Architecture